Judas Jump

 - Henry Spinetti -- drums, percussion

-- Adrian Williams -- vocals
+- Adrian Williams -- lead vocals

 - Trevor Williams -- lead guitar